 This article discusses how to change team status, Admin status, and roles using the Org > Members tool.
 This tool allows Admins to invite new users, change existing permissions, and change Org Admin status and mailroom access.
 This tool can also be used to remove a user from an Org.

-Get to the Org > Members tool by clicking on the top right corner hamburger menu and selecting “Setup” from the dropdown.
+Get to the Org > Members tool by clicking on the top left corner hamburger menu and selecting “Setup” from the dropdown.
 In Setup, select “Orgs” from the lefthand menu.
 Select your Org from the dropdown, if asked, and then click on the “Members” tab.
 If you do not see these options, you may not have access to this tool.

 In the Members tab, you will see the cards for each of the Org’s members.
 Open up a member’s card to view and change their permissions.
 You will see three tabs: existing projects, new projects, and Org Admin.
 Existing projects and new projects change a user’s team status, Admin status, and roles for existing and new projects, respectively.
 From the Org Admin tab you can grant Org Admin status, remove users, and grant access to the mailroom.